arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 ## End-To-End Tests

 Although we should rely that most of the functionality is already tested on lower levels, there can be some gaps in the testing that those tests miss.
-To gain confidence that everything works correctly, we also have to implement a small number of end-to-end tests or broad integration tests.
+To gain confidence that everything works correctly, we also have to implement a few end-to-end tests or broad integration tests.

-{{< figure src="/post/hexagonal-architecture-spring-boot/coffee-shop-end-to-end-test.svg" caption="End-to-end testing the coffee shop system" >}}
+{{< figure src="/post/hexagonal-architecture-spring-boot/coffee-shop-end-to-end-test.svg" caption="End-to-end testing of the coffee shop system" >}}

 Here we have opted for implementing broad integration tests with a mocked environment, but you could also write end-to-end tests with a running server.